lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Researcher III and Lab Manager_</p>

 <p style="text-align:center;">Lizzy earned her B.S. in Biology with a minor in Chemistry from the University of Alabama at Huntsville.
 Prior to working at the University of Alabama at Birmingham, she applied genomics technologies such as RNA-Seq for understanding cancer and chemotherapy resistance as a research assistant.
-In her current role as Lasseigne lab manager and staff scientist, she analyzes, integrates, and interprets genomics data for multiple disease projects aimed at understanding disease biology and identify biomarkers.</p>
+Lizzy currently works as a staff scientist, applying transfer learning and drug repurposing methods to gene expression data.</p>

 ---